KevDocherty/AiCore-MRDC/README.md

 ### Milestone3

-- SQL scripts to tidy up and connect the 5 dimension tables to the central orders_table.
+- SQL scripts to harmonise and connect the 5 dimension tables to the central orders_table.
-- ERD files.
+- Entity Relationship DiagramERD files.

 ### Milestone4